CitadelStronghold/power-commit/README.md

 ## Details

 When invoked, the extension will:
-1. Report a notification to the user.
+1. Report a notification to the user via the status bar.
 1. Determine the root path of the currently selected editor.
 1. Save all files.
 1. Execute `git add .`, staging all files.
 1. Execute `git commit -m "..."`, committing a timestamp message.
 1. Execute `git pull`
 1. Execute `git push`
-1. Report a notification to the user.
+1. Report a notification to the user via the status bar.

 All commands are run in the determined editor root folder.